Donor Breast Milk Benefits Preemies

 One in eight babies is born preterm and a significant number of moms with premature babies are not able to breastfeed.
 Donor milk banking plays an important role in meeting the critical nutritional needs of these babies.
-A new milk bank depot in Ochsner Baptist Hospital will give lactating women a drop off location for their donations of breast milk.
-Ochsner Baptist is equipped with a freezer and will accept breast milk around the clock.
+The Mother's Milk Bank of Louisiana at Ochsner Baptist gives approved donor lactating women a convenient drop off location for their donations of breast milk.
+The milk bank is at Baptist is equipped with five freezers and an additional freezer in the NICU to allow donors to drop off their milk donations around the clock.

 “I encourage those who may have a surplus of breast milk to become donors,” says current milk bank donor Emily Martin.
 “You can help other babies become healthy and strong.
 The process is painless and anything helps.
 It’s very rewarding to help another family.”

 A number of families have already benefited from donor milk and are quick to acknowledge the positive effects it had on their babies.

 “Donor milk helped my baby thrive,” states Lakita Wickware, who delivered her son, Ray Charles, prematurely at Ochsner Baptist.
 “Because he came early, my milk had not come in yet and I wasn’t able to breastfeed.
 The doctor in the NICU told me donor milk was an option.”

 At Ochsner Baptist, the current donation process could not be easier.
 Donors are screened using a detailed process of interviews and blood screening for communicable diseases at no cost to the donor.
 Once approved, the donor can drive to the valet on the second floor of the hospital’s parking garages and drop off her milk donation without ever leaving her car.